 If we must defend against suits brought against us or prosecute suits against others involving intellectual property rights, we will incur substantial costs.
-In addition to any potential liability for significant monetary damages, a decision against us may require us to obtain licenses to patents or other intellectual property rights of others.
-In that event, our ability to obtain those licenses on acceptable terms is uncertain.
-If we cannot acquire necessary licenses, we would attempt to design around third-party patents, which is expensive and may ultimately be impracticable.
+In addition to any potential liability for significant monetary damages, a decision against us may require us to obtain licenses to patents or other intellectual property rights of others on potentially unfavorable terms.
+If those licenses from third parties are necessary but we cannot acquire them, we would attempt to design around the relevant technology, which would cause higher development costs and delays, and may ultimately prove impracticable.